Sinislosion/PPF-Sprite-Editor/readme.md

-# NES File Format Sprite Editor
+# PPF File Format Sprite Editor

-This is a simple example of how to build a sprite editor for NES sprites in their binary format stored in chr rom!

-There is an example `main.chr` you can load!
+Modification of eonarheim's NES Sprite Editor for use with the Raquet Game Engine.